 For overseas applicants, we ask parents to arrange the exams to be invigilated by their local British Council office, a reputable exams centre or their daughter’s current school.
 We will liaise with the invigilator directly once you have arranged the invigilation.

-Year 10 (14+): Candidates will sit assessment papers in English (written, 1 hour), Maths (written, 1 hour), Modern Foreign Language (French, German, Mandarin or Spanish; written, 1 hour), Science (written, 1 hour), and Reasoning (verbal, non-verbal, quantitative and spatial; online, multiple choice, approx. 1.5 hours).
+Year 10 (14+): Candidates will sit assessment papers in English (written, 1 hour), Maths (written, 1 hour), Science (written, 1 hour), and Reasoning (verbal, non-verbal, quantitative and spatial; online, multiple choice, approx. 1.5 hours).

 Interview

-We invite every candidate who sat the entrance assessments to take part in an interview with the Headmistress or the Deputy Head.
+We invite every candidate who sat the entrance assessments to take part in an interview with the Head or a member of the Senior Leadership Team.
 At the interview, we aim to put candidates at their ease whilst also challenging them.
 This approach enables us to identify whether a pupil will truly thrive here, academically and otherwise.

 Reference from Current School